ntorvik/liatrio/README.md

 # Executive Summary

-XYZ Company has engaged with Liatrio to assist with their plans to modernize their product suite and architecture in the public cloud.
+XYZ Company has engaged with Liatrio to assist with their plans to modernize their on-premises product suite and architecture and move it to the public cloud.

 *more TBD*